Blog

 Hands of Harmony, Pohang.
 Located at the eastern most part of mainland Korea.

 Thankfully on the northern edge of Pohang the beaches reappeared along with slightly less dense air.
 Stopping early to find housing was a priority.
-I was sweaty and now covered in the accumulated dust so the only thing I'd on my mind was a shower.
-With a deepened sun tan and some more junk food from a convenience store I spent the night wandering around a small beach strip listening to live music and watching people.
+I was sweaty and now covered in the accumulated dust so the only thing I had on my mind was a shower.
+With a deepened sun tan and some more junk food from a convenience store I spent the night wandering around a small beach strip listening to live music and people watching.
 A decent day all in all.

 Sand beach vista obscured by smog